 \textbf{\emph{Remark 1:}} On the one hand, compared to the TTD-RIS architecture, the SA-RIS architecture does not require the additional hardware cost, while the beamforming gain will be reduced due to the RIS aperture shrinkage at the specific subcarrier.
-On other hand, for the specific design of optimization algorithms, the frequency-dependent phase-shifting composed of $\bm {\Theta}_1$, $\bm {\Theta}_2$ and $\bm{\Lambda}_{b}$ at the TTD-RIS architecture is more complex, while the dimension of phase-shifting at the SA-RIS architecture is similar to the classic RIS architecture.
+On other hand, for the specific design of optimization algorithms, the frequency-dependent phase shifting composed of $\bm {\Theta}_1$, $\bm {\Theta}_2$ and $\bm{\Lambda}_{b}$ at the TTD-RIS architecture is more complex, while the dimension of phase shifting at the SA-RIS architecture is similar to the classic RIS architecture.